YashwardhanJain23/Consumer_Behaviour/README.md

 # eCommerce Customer Analysis with R

-This project explores an eCommerce customer dataset to derive insights into customer behavior, segmentation, and churn rate using R.
+This project performs an analysis of an eCommerce customer dataset using R to derive insights into customer behavior, segmentation, and churn rate.

 ## Overview

 The analysis focuses on understanding various aspects of customer behavior and patterns within an eCommerce platform using R. It includes:

+- **Data Exploration:** Summary statistics, visualization of distributions, and categorical summaries.
-- **Browsing Behavior Analysis:** Investigates the relationship between product browsing time and total pages viewed.
+- **Relationship Analysis:** Investigates the correlation between browsing behavior and page views.
-- **Customer Segmentation:** Utilizes Customer Lifetime Value (CLV) to segment customers into Low, Medium, and High Value categories.
+- **Customer Segmentation:** Segments customers based on Customer Lifetime Value (CLV).
 - **Churn Rate Calculation:** Determines the proportion of customers with no purchases.

-## Data
+## Usage

-The dataset used for analysis contains information about eCommerce customers, including attributes such as age, gender, browsing behavior, total purchases, and device type.
+The analysis is performed entirely in R and uses several libraries, including `plotly`, `dplyr`, `tidyr`, and `readr`.

 ## Files

-- `analysis.R`: R script containing the analysis conducted.
+- `analysis.R`: R script containing the entire analysis conducted.
 - `ecommerce_customer_data.csv`: Dataset used for analysis.

-## Analysis
+## Analysis Steps

-- Conducted using R to explore various aspects of customer behavior and trends within the dataset.
-- Utilized R libraries such as `dplyr`, `plotly`, and `tidyr` for data manipulation, visualization, and analysis.
+The analysis script `analysis.R` is divided into several sections, including:

+- Data loading and summary statistics.
+- Visualization of distributions (e.g., histograms, bar charts).
+- Exploration of relationships (e.g., scatter plots, trendlines).
+- Customer segmentation based on CLV.
+- Calculation of churn rate.

 ## Results